 You can use free sites like

 ☆More writing: If you’re Japanese, can answer questions at Japan Guide.
-You might be able to find a forum for your country or city if you search on Google for something like seoul "discussion board" or seoul forum.
+You might be able to find a forum for another country or city if you search on Google for something like city name "discussion board"or forum.
 You can also search for groups on Facebook.
 People will be happy to have a local person who can answer questions in English!

 ☆Look for a book called 日本でいちばん親切な英語学習法 Ways of Learning English Effectively in Japan (Japanese-language only)